atduskgreg/opencv-processing/readme.md

 ### Installing

-OpenCV for Processing currently supports Mac OSX, 32-bit Windows, 32- and 64-bit Linux.
-Android and 64-bit Windows support are hopefully coming soon (pull requests welcome).
+OpenCV for Processing currently supports Mac OSX, 32-bit and 64-bit Windows, 32- and 64-bit Linux.
+Android support is hopefully coming soon (pull requests welcome).

 _NB: When running on the Mac, make sure you have Processing set to 64-bit mode in the Preferences_